All Episodes

 Thank you, Jersey girls.

-The Jersey girls wanted to come up with a new strategies for making sure 9-11 never happened, and you know what the big strategy was?
+The Jersey girls wanted to come up with the new strategies for making sure 9-11 never happened.

-This is Kristen Breitweiser actually made this statement on the Today Show.
+Kristen Breitweiser actually made this statement on the Today Show.

-He said we have this in cars.
+He said, we have this in cars.

 No, we don't.

-What we have in cars are these these irritating little beeps when you're getting too close to another car when you are parallel parking.
+What we have in cars are these irritating little beeps when you're getting too close to another car when you are parallel parking.

 But if you don't stop, you'll keep going.

-So uh here here you have it.
+So here you have it.

-But we've done our part here, folks, to help the media find a replacement for uh Lila Lipscomb.
+But we've done our part here, folks, to help the media find a replacement for Lila Lipscomb.

-Uh uh sorry, Cindy Sheehan, uh Lila Lipscomb is the first candidate.
+Lila Lipscomb is the first candidate.

-Sure, there'll be others as the weekend uh unfolds, either that or its reruns back after this.
+Either that or its reruns back after this.

 Stay with us.

-Oh, one of my all-time favorite songs, folks, definitely the top fifty.
+One of my all-time favorite songs, folks.

 Brothers Johnson.

-Uh title of the tune is Stomp.
+Title of Tune is Stomp.

-The city, of course, according to Peter Gammon's destroyed by the Bush administration.
+The city, of course, according to Peter Gammons, destroyed by the Bush administration.

 Hello, sir.